kirbyt/WPSKit/readme.md

 ## Automatic Reference Counting

-All code in WPSKit is ARC compatible with the following exceptions:
+All code in WPSKit is ARC compatible.

-- Foundation/Reachability.m

-You must include the compiler flag -fno-objc-arc for each of these files.

 ## Additional Apple Frameworks